Get your free and exclusive +30-page Authentication Analytics Whitepaper

 passkey analytics cover

-Passkey analytics provides developers with comprehensive insights into authentication flows, user behavior, and adoption patterns.
-At Corbado, our management console offers powerful passkey analytics tools designed to help you optimize authentication experiences and increase passkey adoption rates.
+Passkey analytics provides product, identity and security professionals with comprehensive insights into passkey authentication flows, user behavior and adoption patterns.
+Corbado's management console offers powerful passkey analytics tools designed to help you optimize authentication experiences and increase passkey adoption rates.

-From funnel analysis to device insights, our passkey analytics suite leverages passkey intelligence to deliver actionable data that improves user authentication performance.
+From funnel analysis to device insights, our passkey analytics delivers actionable data that improves authentication performance.
+For broader authentication measurement strategies beyond passkeys, see our authentication analytics playbook.

 2. Authentication Funnel Analysis#

-The Authentication Funnel Analysis is the centerpiece of passkey analytics, providing a visual representation of all authentication processes and events.
-This feature functions like process mining for authentication, showing you exactly how users navigate through your system.
+The Authentication Funnel Analysis is one of the most important aspects of passkey analytics, providing a visual representation of all authentication processes and events.
+This feature functions like process mining for authentication, showing you exactly how users navigate through your system in a very graphical and understandable way.

-Access the Authentication Funnel in your developer panel under Analytics > Funnel.
+Access the Authentication Funnel Analysis in the Corbado management console under Analytics > Funnel.
 The flowchart displays user paths through different authentication screens, helping you identify bottlenecks and unexpected behavior patterns.

 2.1 Key Performance Indicators#